rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The results of our experiments are illustrated in figure \ref{usercount}.
-While there initially seems to be a drop in transactions per second as an effect of the number of users in the network, this effect cannot be seen when looking at the number of blocks validated.
+While there initially seems to be a drop in transactions per second as an effect of the number of users in the network, this effect is crucially missing when looking at the number of blocks read.
 This discrepancy can be explained by the circumstances of our test environment.
 Since all nodes are run on the same machine there is some competition over resources like disk access.
-When looking at the number of blocks required to validate a single transaction, the increase in nodes in the network, even when users have a complex transaction history, has no effect on the complexity of validating a single transaction for the gateway.
+When looking at the number of blocks read to validate a single transaction, the increase in nodes in the network, even when users have a complex transaction history, has no effect on the complexity of validating a single transaction for the gateway.

-In addition to varying the number of transaction nodes we also wanted to test the effect of increasing the number of gateways.
+In addition to varying the number of transaction nodes, we also wanted to test the effect of increasing the number of gateways.
 Based on our implementation we expect a linear relationship between the number of gateway compute power in the network and the transactions per second that can be validated.
 This is because there is no communication between the gateways that makes their validation dependent on one another.
-We ran 4 transacting nodes split among with 1, 2 and 4 gateways.
+We ran 4 transacting nodes split among 1, 2 or 4 gateways.
 We then again measured the TPS of the gateways.

 \begin{figure}[htp]